dsdanielpark/kmi2122-dataset/README.md

 <br>

 ## How to Cite
-If you extend or use this work, please cite the paper where it was introduced:
+If you extend or use this work, please cite using this.
 ```
 Data provided by The Korean Statistical Information Service(KOSIS), "KMI-2122" dataset, accessed from the 'kmi2122-dataset' repository on GitHub (https://github.com/DSDanielPark/kmi2122-dataset) on {Data Citation Date}
 ```